MikaPS/GardenSimulator2023/README.md

 F1 Requirements:

 - **[F1.a] The important state of each cell of your game’s grid must be backed by a single contiguous byte array in AoS or SoA format.
 Your team must statically allocate memory usage for the whole grid.**
   We create a DataMap class that holds a single contiguous byte array that we use to allocate memory for the entire grid.
 Using dataview, we created a wrapper around the byte array so we could use regular functions on it (set, get, forEach, etc).
 Each location on the grid correlates to a buffer location which we get using this function: getBufferLocation().
 We set the dataview at this buffer location to either 0 if we don't have a plant or to an array buffer that represents the plant.
 After going through all grid locations, we add the player to the byte array (save its location and ID in case we have multiple players).
+We have an AoS structure for the byte array where we save the information of each plant based on their position on the grid, so we have the full information of one location on the grid and then we save the information of the next cell.

 ![F1.a data structure diagram](./arraybuffer.png)